V1087/V10871.github.io/_teaching/kaggle_workshops.md

 venue: https://www.kaggle.com/
 permalink: /teaching/kaggle_workshops
 date: 2019/12/1

 ---

-These are a collection of all the workshops I've run at Kaggle, from July 2016 to December 2019.

-Practical Model Evaluation (with AutoML)
+Practical Model Evaluation
 ----------------------------------------

 How do you know which machine learning model  is going to work best for a specific problem?
 Learning how to evaluate machine learning models is an important part of the data science workflow.
 You'll need it for everything from picking your final submissions for a Kaggle competition to choosing which model your team should put into production.

 We know how important model evaluation is, so we've put together a three-day workshop to walk you through the model evaluation process from start to finish.
 We'll go beyond just optimization metrics, though, and talk about factors for model selection relevant to working data scientists.